x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/Sdb/listRoles_en.md

 ## RETURN VALUE ##

-Upon successful execution, this function prints information about roles.
+Upon successful execution, this function will return a SdbCursor object through which the roles information can be obtained.

 Upon failure, it throws an exception and outputs an error message.